linroger/Wealth-of-Nations/Advanced Financial Analysis and Valuation/Problem Sets/HBS Citigroup 2007-Financial Reporting And Regulatory Capital.md

 - Level 3 – Valuations derived from valuation techniques in which one or more significant inputs or significant value drivers are unobservable_._ This hierarchy requires the Company to use observable market data, when available, and to minimize the use of unobservable inputs when determining fair value.
 For some products or in certain market conditions, observable inputs may not always be available.
 For example, during the market dislocations that occurred in the second half of 2007, certain markets became illiquid, and some key observable inputs used in valuing certain exposures were unavailable. **

 **Valuations of Financial Instruments** T
 The Company holds fixed income and equity securities, derivatives, retained interests in securitizations, investments in private equity and other financial instruments.
 In addition, the Company purchases securities under agreements to resell and sells securities under agreements to repurchase.
-The Company holds its investments, trading assets and liabilities, and resale and repurchase agreements on the balance sheet to meet customer needs, to manage liquidity needs and interest rate risks, and for proprietary trading and private equity investing.
+The Company holds its investments, trading assets and liabilities, and resale and [[Class Note 12 Part 2 Repos|repurchase agreements]] on the balance sheet to meet customer needs, to manage liquidity needs and interest rate risks, and for proprietary trading and private equity investing.
 Substantially all of these assets and liabilities are reflected at fair value on the Company’s balance sheet.

 **Allowance for Credit Losses** Management provides reserves for an estimate of probable losses inherent in the funded loan portfolio on the balance sheet in the form of an allowance for loan losses.
 In addition, management has established and maintains reserves for the potential credit losses related to the Company’s offbalance sheet exposures of unfunded lending commitments, including standby letters of credit and guarantees.
 These reserves are established in accordance with Citigroup’s Loan Loss Reserve Policies, as approved by the Audit and Risk Management Committee of the Company’s Board of Directors.